MicrosoftDocs/visualstudio-docs/docs/azure/overview-azure-integration.md

 ![Screenshot showing local Azure emulators.](./media/vs-2022/local-azure-emulators.png)
 :::moniker-end

-## Debug Azure Function projects offline without cost
+## Debug Azure function projects offline without cost

 Visual Studio will seamlessly emulate the Azure Functions service locally when you start debugging.
 You don't even have to be signed in with an Azure subscription.